andressotov/News-Categorization-MNB/README.md

 ## Synopsis

-Can we predict the category (business, entertainment, etc.) of a news article given only its headline?
 The objective of this project is to show how to use Multinomial Naive Bayes (MNB) model to classify news according to some predefined classes.
+In order to avoid overfitting, it is necessary to test the model's ability to generalize by evaluating its performance on a set of data not used for training, which is assumed to approximate the typical unseen data that a model will encounter.
+In cross-validation, data subsets are held out for use as validating sets; the model is fit to the remaining data (i.e. training set) and the validation set is used for prediction.
+Averaging the quality of the predictions across the validation sets yields an overall measure of prediction accuracy.

 ## Code Example

 The code imports news from a CSV file called 'uci-news-aggregator' via Pandas (Python Data Analysis Library).
 News text is tokenized, counted and vectorized via scikit learn libraries.
 Data is divided into two sets: one for training the MNB algorithm and the other to test it.
 The classifier is trained and then tested.
+This step is repeated 10 times and results are averaged.
+Random K-Fold and Stratified K-Fold cross-validation method with and without shuffling were used.
-Results are shown.
+Accuracy and F1-score results are shown.
-The program is programmed in Python 3 and stored in News_Categorization_MNB.py You can find detailed information about the project and the code into the file 'News Categorization MNB.ipynb'
+The program is programmed in Python 3 and stored in Using random cross-validation for news categorization.py You can find detailed information about the project and the code into the file 'Using random cross-validation for news categorization.ipynb'

 ## Motivation